hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 .. ``-DSHERPA_ENABLE_PYTHIA6=ON`` without adding

-The Sherpa package has successfully been compiled, installed and tested on SuSE, RedHat / Scientific Linux and Debian / Ubuntu Linux/ Mac OS X systems using the GNU compilers collection 4.8.5+, clang  3.4+ and Intel OneAPI 2022.
+The Sherpa package has successfully been compiled, installed and tested on Arch, SuSE, RedHat / Scientific Linux and Debian / Ubuntu Linux/ Mac OS X systems using the GNU compilers collection 4.8.5+, clang  3.4+ and Intel OneAPI 2022.

 If you have multiple compilers installed on your system, you can use